Is it too hot to install instant turf?

 My top tips for laying turf in hot weather:

-- Before you lay the turf, think about how you're going to water it.
+- Before laying the turf, think about how you will water it.
 Consider installing an irrigation system or, at the very least, get yourself a digital tap timer and a sprinkler so that you can program the water to come on several times during the day.
 That way, if you're at work or not home, you won't have to stress about whether your beautiful new lawn is getting watered.

 - Always lay the turf on the day that it was delivered.
 Turf is very perishable and won’t appreciate being left on the pallet overnight - especially during warm weather.